Squads-Protocol/squads-mpl/programs/squads-mpl/README.md

 # Squads Multisig Program Library
 The program facilitates signing and executing transactions on behalf of a multisig, and is currently in Alpha.
 The program is written in [Anchor](https://github.com/coral-xyz/anchor), with instructions and accounts that can be easily deserialized by the program IDL.

+## Get started
+`anchor test` will run through the basic functionality of the multisig.
+You may need to adjust the declared program id.

 ## Accounts
 There are 3 types of accounts in the program
 * Multisig ([Ms](https://github.com/squads-dapp/squads-mpl/blob/main/programs/squads-mpl/src/state/ms.rs#L6]))